Ashmin-Bhujel/backend-2025/checkpoints/README.md

 ## Configure Some Middlewares

-The goal is to configure some essential middlewares for `Express` inside `app.js` file
+The goal was to configure some essential middlewares for `Express` inside `app.js` file

 ```js
 import { config } from "dotenv";